 - Represents large national bank in multiple class action cases challenging practices and disclosures related to posting of debit-card transactions.

-- Representation of one of the world’s largest smartphone manufacturers in dispute over licensing of patents declared essential to cellular and connectivity standards and subject to a fair, reasonable, and non-discriminatory (“FRAND”) licensing commitment.
+- Representation of smartphone manufacturer in antitrust dispute over licensing of patents declared essential to cellular and connectivity standards and subject to a fair, reasonable, and non-discriminatory (“FRAND”) licensing commitment.

 Honors and Rankings